shenwei356/taxonkit/doc/docs/usage.md

 Output format can contains some escape charactors like "\t".

 This command appends reformated lineage to the input line.
-The corresponding taxids of reformated lineage can be provided as another column by flag "-t/--show-lineage-taxids".
+The corresponding taxIDs of reformated lineage can be provided as another column by flag "-t/--show-lineage-taxids".

 Usage: